Fiat Chrysler CEO says no news on approach to GM but consolidation good

 Asked if there was anything new to report on FCA’s appetite for a link-up with GM, he said there was not.

-Asked whether the ongoing dismantling of an alliance between Japan’s Suzuki Motor Corp’s (7269.T) and Germany’s Volkswagen AG (VOWG_p.DE) could create opportunities for Fiat Chrysler, Marchionne said it was too early to say.
+Asked whether the ongoing dismantling of an alliance between Japan’s Suzuki Motor Corp’s and Germany’s Volkswagen AG could create opportunities for Fiat Chrysler, Marchionne said it was too early to say.
+(Reporting by Gianni Montani; writing by Francesca Landini)